roddyyaga/xobl/ROADMAP.md

-- For list fields, we have to figure out what's the field that holds the length and have a separate kind of field for it; it's low-level stuff that shouldn't really be exposed to the user.
+- For list fields, we have to figure out what's the field that holds the length and have a separate kind of field for it; it's low-level stuff that shouldn't really be exposed to the user. (**DONE**)

+- Some list fields don't explicitly specify a length field, but they need one (e.g. QueryTextExtents in xproto), so we need to infer it somehow.
+  There's some code in xcbgen that does it, but I'm not sure how it works.

 - We need to figure out how to fold unions into switches.
 This has to be done ad-hoc, because there's no agreed place to put the enum flag to distinguish